 About Raseborg Castle

 Raseborg Castle (Raaseporin Linna) is a ruined medieval castle in southern Finland first mentioned in writing in 1378.
-It is believed that Raseborg Castle was built by Bo Joninpoika Grip – who was the royal council leader of Magnus IV of Sweden – in 1370 and to have undergone ongoing construction up to the 16th century.
+It is believed that Raseborg Castle was built by Bo Joninpoika Grip – who was the royal council leader of Magnus IV of Sweden – in 1370.
+It is thought that it underwent construction up to the 16th century.

-Raseborg Castle was intended to defend the then Swedish territory Southern Finland and it would go on to be the focal point of clashes with the Danes as well as pirates.
+Raseborg Castle was intended to defend the then Swedish territory, Southern Finland.
+Constructed as the administrative centre of Western Uusimaa to keep watch over the shipping and trade in the Gulf of Finland, it would go on to be the focal point of clashes with the Danes as well as pirates.

 Discover the best Historic Sites in Finland, from Suomenlinna Fortress to Kastelholm Castle and more, includes interactive Finnish cultural places and monuments map.